Information technology in India: Recruitment fraud

 In recent years, many IT workers use forged experience certificates to gain entry into the Indian IT industry.
-These fake documents are provided by consultancies that are mainly operating out of Hyderabad and Bangalore.
+These fake documents are provided by consultancies that are mainly operating out of Chennai, Hyderabad and Noida.
 IT professionals frequently use proxy interviews to clear interviews, but the majority of the phoney candidates are rejected during the interview round.

 The use of fake experience certificates has a detrimental effect on both the IT industry and individual employees.
-It damages the reputation of Indian IT companies and can lead to a loss of productivity due to hiring unqualified candidates.
+It damages the reputation of Indian IT companies and can lead to a loss of productivity due to the hiring of unqualified candidates.
 Furthermore, it can create security risks if unqualified personnel gain access to sensitive information.
-Employees caught using fake certificates face potential legal repercussions.
+Employees caught using fake certificates may face legal repercussions.